stevemk14ebr/PolyHook_2_0/README.md

 # Extras
 - Fully wrapped capstone engine to emit instruction objects.
 Capstone branch encoding features upstreamed to next and current submodule tagged to next
+- Fully wrapped VirtualProtect into an OS agnostic call.
+Linux implementation is in the git history and will be exposed later

 # Future
 Linux support